tinymce/tinymce-docs/release-notes/overview.md

 TinyMCE 5.0 has an ARIA [WCAG 2.1 standards](https://www.w3.org/WAI/standards-guidelines/wcag/) compliant user interface to make the user interface controls and dynamic content more accessible.
 In TinyMCE 5.0, more complex controls or dialogs can be written in the new API style while keeping the more straightforward methods of adding buttons and windows the same.

+### Get TinyMCE 5.0 Beta

+Docs for the Cloud version coming soon.

 ### Upgrade

 Developers can upgrade their TinyMCE 4.x instances to TinyMCE 5.0 with little or no fuss.
 For instructions on how to migrate, please see the [Migration Guide]({{site.baseurl}}/migrating-from-4.x).